-Key sustainability outcomes that must be achieved within the delivery of water services:
+The above should be addressed with the objective to achieve the following key sustainability outcomes within the delivery of water services:

 Outcome Implication Cost recovery The local community pays sufficient funds for efficient management, operation and maintenance of the system Efficient operation and maintenance The scheme runs as planned with minimal interruptions, infrequent breakdowns which are quickly repaired.
 The system also supplies enough quality water to the community.
 Improved health Communities have access to safe drinking water, and health and hygiene practices have improved.
 Increase in local economic activities Improved water services have increased income generation within the community through local job creation and SMME opportunities within projects and through other productive activities such as agricultural production.